PipeItToDevNull/pastebin-swa/Readme.md

 ## Variables
 `.env.example` is used to handle the SWA frontend.
 These entries should be placed into your Github repo Secrets & Variables area as Variables

-`REACT_APP_URL` and `AzureBlobConnectionString` should be entered as variables in your Azure SWA dashboard.
+The following should be entered as Environment Variables in your Azure SWA dashboard.
+- `REACT_APP_URL`
+    - The URL that your website will be running under
+- `REACT_APP_BLOB_CONTAINER`
+    - The Azure blob container name that you used in `parameters.json`
+- `AzureBlobConnectionString`
+    - The Azure blob connection string that you find in the Azure control panel for your created blob storage

 ## APIs
 ### Put